ahmedtd/mesh-example/README.md

 * `pod-service-account` is the name of the ServiceAccount that the Pod is running as.

 This signer distributes its trust anchors using signer-linked ClusterTrustBundles.
-Use the label selector `row-major.net/trust-tag=live`.
+Use the label selectors `row-major.net/spiffe/canarying=live` and `row-major.net/spiffe/trust-domain=<trust-domain>`.

 ### row-major.net/pod-identity